tatutimonen/tatutimonen/README.md

 <h4>Zhade</h4>

-Zhade is a hobby project rasterization-based 3D renderer built with C++20 and utilizing modern (4.6) OpenGL.
+Zhade is a hobby project rasterization-based 3D renderer built with C++20 and modern (4.6) OpenGL.
 Currently, a forward renderer with batching and instancing is targeted, but support for deferred shading may also be included in the future.
 See the project repository [here](https://github.com/tatutimonen/Zhade).

 <h4>See my other repositories for more!</h4>